 Click the button below to view some invaluable tips that we learned throughout the past 8 years of photographing destination weddings all over the country.

-The location you choose for bridal preparation during your boulder wedding has the potential to have a huge impact on your wedding photos, as well as your entire wedding day schedule.
+The location you choose for bridal preparation during your wedding in Bend Oregon has the potential to have a huge impact on your wedding photos, as well as your entire wedding day schedule.
 Many brides often overlook the value of the location they choose to get ready at, often choosing to get ready in extremely tight, dark, cluttered spaces that can result in frustration and limited photo opportunities.

 The first step in choosing a bridal prep location is to ask yourself how many people will be getting ready with me.
 Do you want a small, intimate experience of getting ready on your big day, or do you want to be with the whole family?
 A very important question to ask the wedding venue manager or event coordinator at your wedding venue is whether or not they provide a bridal suite for you to change in, and if they provide a suite for the groom and his groomsmen as well.

 Getting ready at your venue is a massive benefit and stress-reliever, as it eliminates the need for traveling to your venue and the time restrictions that this creates.
 When at all possible, choose a bridal prep location that is uncluttered and photogenic.
 Not only will you not have to worry about your bridesmaids tripping over each other, but the experience of getting ready in a beautiful mountain wedding venue will create a relaxing situation for you and a very photogenic situation for your photographer to take stunning photos of you and your closest friends during the last moments of your time as a bachlorette.
 While it's not always possible to find a venue with a bridal prep suite or a getting ready location that is spacious, it's always a good idea to appoint one of your bridesmaids to make sure that the spot is kept free and uncluttered by purses, luggage and other items that can become real eyesores in your bridal prep photos.